ProgrammableEric/web_development_learning_tracker/backend_note.md

 #### [Matching Route Paths]
 Express tries to match requests by route, meaning that if we send a request to  `<server address>:<port number>/api-endpoint`, the Express server will search through any registered routes in order and try to match  `/api-endpoint`.

-Express searches through routes in the order that they are registered in your code.
+Express searches through routes **in the order that they are registered in your code**.
 The first one that is matched will be used, and its callback will be called.

 If there are no matching routes registered, or the Express server has not sent a response at the end of all matched routes, it will automatically send back a 404 Not Found response, meaning that no routes were matched or no response was ultimately sent by the registered routes.